emicklei/melrose-docs/content/docs/newbies/vsc-plugin.md

 ### install

-See [instructions](https://marketplace.visualstudio.com/items?itemName=EMicklei.melrose-for-vscode) on how to install this plugin after you have installed Visual Studio Code.
+See [instructions →](https://marketplace.visualstudio.com/items?itemName=EMicklei.melrose-for-vscode) on how to install this plugin after you have installed Visual Studio Code.

 ### edit

 This editor extension works with `.mel` and `.melrose` files.
-The syntax of the program uses the [Melrōse Lanugage](/docs/reference/dsl/).
+The syntax of the program uses the [Melrōse Lanugage →](/docs/reference/dsl/).

 ### ⌘+e : Evaluate